Memories (1995 film): Reception

+The film was met with positive reviews, although reception for each of the three stories varied.
 In 2001, Animage magazine ranked Memories 68th in their list of the 100 greatest anime productions.
-The film was met with positive reviews, although reception for each of the three stories varied.

 Magnetic Rose has generally been deemed the best episode, with critics at Anime Meta-Review and T.H.E.M Anime saying it alone made the film worth watching.
-Anime Academy thought it was "a pure symphonic treat from start to finish” and “running only forty-five minutes, it can still be compared with the greatest anime productions in every single aspect from animation to storyline."
+Anime Academy thought it was "a pure symphonic treat from start to finish" and "running only forty-five minutes, it can still be compared with the greatest anime productions in every single aspect from animation to storyline."
 John Wallis of DVD Talk called it "a great opener, a strong, moving story of love, loss, haunting heartbreak, and horror chills."
-Magnetic Rose was also regarded as "a science fiction marvel" by Homemademech’s Mark McPherson, who praised its dialogue and realistic presentation of outer space physics.
+Magnetic Rose was also regarded as "a science fiction marvel" by Homemademech's Mark McPherson, who praised its dialogue and realistic presentation of outer space physics.
 Chris Beveridge from Mania.com, however, felt that the story had "some feel of being done before to some degree."

 Comments on Stink Bomb and Cannon Fodder were less favorable.
 T.H.E.M.
-Anime reviewer Carlos Ross stated that "the other two entries don't quite equal the sheer excellence of ‘Magnetic Rose’.
-McPherson referred to Stink Bomb by saying "compared to the other episodes of Memories, it's the weakest and less creative of the bunch", while Anime Jump’s Chad Clayton thought Cannon Fodder did not "match the complexity of the preceding two films."
+Anime reviewer Carlos Ross opined that "the other two entries don't quite equal the sheer excellence of Magnetic Rose".
+McPherson referred to Stink Bomb by saying "compared to the other episodes of Memories, it's the weakest and less creative of the bunch", while Anime Jump's Chad Clayton thought Cannon Fodder did not "match the complexity of the preceding two films."
 Stink Bomb was nonetheless praised for its humor and high quality visuals.
 Cannon Fodder was viewed as "the strongest work in terms of its allegorical message" by DVD Talk, and visually "inventive" by both Anime Jump and Anime Academy.
 Tasha Robinson at SciFi.com described the animation of every episode as "stellar", claiming the film as a whole went "well beyond memorable".